AngleProtocol/angle-docs/guides/app-guides/agEUR/on-ramp-off-ramp.md

 ## Buying agEUR with credit card or bank transfer

-agEUR is supported by a wide range of on-ramp partners which make it accessible from a simple credit card payment or bank transfer.
-Our on/off-ramp partners include:
+agEUR is supported by a wide range of on-ramp providers which make it accessible from a simple credit card payment or bank transfer.
+Supported on/off-ramp solutions include:

 - Mt Pelerin
 - Transak